abhaydee/Abhay-2022/readme.md

 7. To verify a signed message with the public key:

-   node client.js verify --message "your message" --signature "signature"
+   node client.js verify --url "http://localhost:3000" --message "yourmessage" --signature "yoursignature"